Gambling, Guide

 Why the Patterns Appear at All

-Short-term clustering is a normal mathematical property of random sequences, not a flaw in the wheel.
-If you flip a fair coin 100 times, you will almost certainly see runs of 5–6 heads or tails.
-The same is true of a roulette wheel: in any 100-spin sample, three or four numbers will simply not appear, and one or two will appear five or six times.
-Those clusters are mathematically expected — they are noise, not signal.
+Short-term clustering is a normal mathematical property of random sequences.
+Flip a fair coin 100 times and you will almost certainly see runs of 5–6 heads or tails.
+The same happens on a roulette wheel: in any 100-spin sample, three or four numbers will not appear at all, and one or two will appear five or six times.
+Those clusters are mathematically expected.
+They are noise, not signal.

 The Statistical Reality: Every Spin Is Independent